jamieqianhui/jamieqianhui.github.io/_posts/2019-07-07-Text-Processing-Python.markdown

 import nltk
 nltk.download()
 ```
 This will show the NLTK downloader to choose what packages need to be installed.
-I downloaded *All Collections* for this exercise. <br>
+I downloaded `All Collections` for this exercise. <br>
 Next, we need to convert all the output text to its lowercase because 'Rose' and 'rose' will be read as 2 different words.
 ```python
 # convert output text to lowercase
 output_lower = output.lower()
 ```
 Now we have a list of lowercase text crawled from the web page, let’s convert the output_lower into word tokens.
-Word tokenizing splits text into individual words and gives structure to previously unstructured text. eg: "to establish ties." as '"','to','establish','ties','.','"'
+Word tokenizing splits text into individual words and gives structure to previously unstructured text. eg: "to establish ties." as '`"`',`'to'`,`'establish'`,`'ties'`,`'.'`,`'"'`
 ```python
 from nltk.tokenize import word_tokenize
 word_tokens = word_tokenize(output_lower)
 ```

-Next, to normalize the tokenized words, we need to remove punctuation and the empty strings `''` from word_tokens:
+Next, to normalize the tokenized words, we need to remove punctuation and the empty strings `''` from `word_tokens`:
 ```python
 from string import punctuation word_tokens = [''.join(c for c in s if c not in punctuation) for s in word_tokens]